marcolivierkeekae-droid/Digital-Portfolio/groupwork.md

 <article>
   <h2>Norming</h2>
-  <p>We agreed on shared expections being whatsapp and Teams calls on days we were not busy,encouraging open feedback.</p>
+  <p>We agreed on shared expectations being whatsapp and Teams calls on days we were not busy for our discussions,encouraging open feedback.</p>
 </article>

 <article>